 This report summarizes the results of four focus groups assessing the reasons that participants in the Home Energy Solutions (HES) non-income eligible program do not install recommended Home Performance (HP) measures in greater numbers or take advantage of program-provided resources such as rebates and, especially, low-interest financing to help fund measure installation.
-NMR Group, Inc. (NMR, also referred to as the evaluation team) conducted focus groups between May 14, 2012 and May 17, 2012 in four Connecticut communities: Farmington, North Haven, Stamford, and Storrs.
+NMR Group, Inc. (NMR) conducted focus groups between May 14, 2012 and May 17, 2012 in four Connecticut communities: Farmington, North Haven, Stamford, and Storrs.
 The focus groups were funded by the Connecticut Energy Efficiency Fund (CEEF) in cooperation with Connecticut Light and Power (CL&P) and The United Illuminating Company (UI), collectively referred to as the Companies.